 The Bibiani gold project is an underground mine located in the western region of Ghana.
-The mineral concessions of the deposit are located approximately 80km south-west of Kumasi, the capital city of Ashanti Region.
+The mineral concessions of the deposit are located approximately 80km south-west of Kumasi, the capital city of the Ashanti Region.

-Feasibility study of the gold project was completed in June 2016, and the second phase of resource drilling started in December 2016.
+The feasibility study of the gold project was completed in June 2016, and the second phase of resource drilling started in December 2016.
 Infill and extensional drilling at the mine is expected to be started in the fiscal year 2017 to bring the historic mine back into production.

 Resolute gained control over the Bibiani project through a deed of company arrangement (DOCA) with Noble Mineral Resources.
 The ownership was transferred to MGBL in June 2014.

-The gold mine is found within a series of fine-grained graded turbidites containing localised interbeds of fine to medium-grained turbiditic sandstones.
+The Bibiani gold mine is found within a series of fine-grained graded turbidites containing localised interbeds of fine to medium-grained turbiditic sandstones.
 The orebody is classified as a mesothermal lode-type deposit and is much identical to the lode deposits of the Konongo-Axim belt that host the Obuasi deposit.

 The ore body is hosted within a shear zone, filled with quartz, within Lower Birimian sediments close to the eastern contact with Upper Birimian rocks.

-Mineralisation in the main pit area occurs within a vertical to steeply east dipping zone extending over approximately 2,300m of strike length.
+Mineralisation in the main pit area occurs within a vertical to steeply east-dipping zone extending over approximately 2,300m of strike length.

 Majority of the mineralisation is associated with quartz veins and quartz stockworks, and is closely associated with sulphides and photomicrographs.
-Gold is predominantly fine and is found mostly along edges or cracks in pyrite and arsenopyrite sulphide minerals.
+Gold is predominantly fine and found mostly along edges or cracks in pyrite and arsenopyrite sulphide minerals.